Does the Marketplace of Ideas Still Work?

 Not as well as we'd like, at least if the goal is for better ideas to win out over inferior ones.
 The marketplace of ideas has its advantages.
 The dramatic shift in public opinion over the last ten years on LGB rights is an excellent example of the marketplace of ideas working well.
 Inclusive arguments defeated arguments for the previous less inclusive status quo.
 So, society changed for the better.

 But it has its drawbacks as well.
 Remember, sometimes stupid wins.
 Everyone’s ideas get equal play and everyone has a platform to express them, no matter how divorced from reality.
-Expertise is often drowned out by smooth-talking bullshitters.
+Expertise is often drowned out by smooth-talking liars.

 Stanley argues that we’re so saturated with information that we can no longer decipher fact from fiction, making us vulnerable to bad actors who leverage disorientation to sow confusion (Stanley 69–73).

-Bombarded by so many sources that seem credible, people tend to grasp onto anything that seems kinda-sorta reasonable to their pre-conceived worldviews, even if that means hopping on the crazy train to Conspiracy Town.
+Bombarded by so many sources that seem credible, people tend to grasp onto anything that appears kinda-sorta reasonable to their pre-conceived worldviews, even if that means hopping on the crazy train to Conspiracy Town.
 That, or else they tune out entirely, retreating into the comfortable oblivion of distracting social media narcissism.